knope-dev/knope/docs/src/content/docs/recipes/workflow-dispatch-releases.md

 Throughout, there is use of a `${{ secrets.PAT }}`, this is a GitHub Token with write permissions to "contents" which must be stored in GitHub Actions secrets.
 For the minimum-possible required privileges, you should [create a fine-grained access token] with read/write to "contents" for only this repo.

-Now let's look at the Knope config which enables this GitHub workflow to work.
-For the sake of example, here's Knope's actual config from when this recipe was used (Knope now uses the [Pull Request Releases](./pull_request.md) recipe):
+Here's a Knope config which enables this GitHub workflow to work:

 ```toml
 [package]